weibeld-personalisation/windows/README.md

 After that, quit and restart Windows Terminal and you should be dropped right into your Linux distribution.

-> It's possible that Windows Terminal has already auto-created a profile for the detected WSL&nbsp;2 Linux distributions.
+> It's possible that Windows Terminal has already auto-created a profile for the detected WSL Linux distributions.
 Of course, you can also use this auto-created profile, or else you can safely delete it.

 ### 4. Setting up Linux